SQream/sqream_docs/data_ingestion/sqloader.rst

    * - Loading Type
      - Parameter Option
+	 - Supported Databases
      - Description
    * - Full Table
      - ``full``
+	 - All
      - The entire data of the source table is loaded into SQreamDB
    * - Change Data Capture (CDC)
      - ``cdc``
+	 - Oracle
      - Only changes made to the source table data since last load will be loaded into SQreamDB.
 Changes include transactions of ``INSERT``, ``UPDATE``, and ``DELETE`` statements.
 SQLoader recognizes tables by table name and metadata.
-Supported for Oracle only
    * - Incremental
      - ``inc``
+	 - Oracle, Postgresql, SqreamDB
      - Only changes made to the source table data since last load will be loaded into SQreamDB.
 Changes include transactions of ``INSERT`` statement.
 SQLoader recognizes the table by table name and metadata.
-Supported for Oracle and Postgresql